Openhab-Nodes/website/content/en/_index.md

     </div>
     <div class="col-md-5" style="align-self: center;">
         <h4>Companion App for Android &amp; iOS</h4>
-        <p>The companion App is not winning a design award, but does render all basic channel types.
+        <p>The companion App follows a simple design and renders all basic property types.
 It allows free
-            channel arrangement per screen, on multiple screens and supports remote control and authentication.</p>
+            device arrangement per screen, on multiple screens, and supports control outside of the home network and authentication.</p>
     </div>
 </div>